Thfnh/LiquidSort/README.md

 # LiquidSort

+//How to run:
-#Put everything in one folder, open the start.html file with your browser.
+-Put everything in one folder, open the start.html file with your browser.